-- Previously, the FTC endorsement efforts had been primarily focused on companies, some of these letters, though, were sent to celebrities, athletes and influencers.
-This signals a broader enforcement and we have seen that.
+- Previously, the FTC endorsement efforts had been primarily focused on companies, some of these letters, though, were sent to celebrities, athletes, and influencers.
+This signals broader enforcement and we have seen that.

 - The letters addressed some of the issues that are unique to Instagram consumers who view Instagram posts on mobile devices typically see only the first three lines of a longer post unless they click more when making endorsements on Instagram, influencers should generally disclose any material connection above the more button.

 - The letters also noted that when POWs include multiple tags, hashtags or Linc’s readers may just skip over them, especially when they appear at the end of a long post.
 For this reason, advertisers should always lead with important disclosures or make sure that they are otherwise standing out.
 And one of the best ways actually to do this is to actually do the branded content.
 I have this more fully described in our implementation guide for our influencer agreement.
 But essentially, you know, when we were getting really used to seeing the tag is across the top of a photo or across the top of a story that’s actually branded content.
 You can actually require your endorsers to request permission to tag your business in content in that way.
 And the best part is that you will always be notified when they tag you and you have the ability to repost.
 You also have the ability to see the analytics related to their story or their post if they do it in that way.
 So when you not only comply with the FTC guidelines, but you also get to see the analytics and see how that endorsement is driving and moving the needle in your business.